NZ Government Web Standards

 The Web Accessibility Standard and Web Usability Standard require that NZ Government organisations be prepared to assess and report on their conformance with those Standards.
 This includes submitting a risk assessment and management plan regarding any areas of non-conformance.

 In 2003, Cabinet directed core government agencies to implement the New Zealand Government Web Standards.
+The Web Standards are made up of the Web Accessibility Standard and Web Usability Standard.

 Page last updated: